 The Army and Navy Sustainable Transport Package is an unmissable opportunity to re-design the Army and Navy junction - a crucial gateway to Chelmsford – while also providing better options for people to travel and encouraging safer, greener, and healthier ways of getting around the city.

 By delivering a comprehensive package of measures that encourage increased walking, cycling and Park and Ride travel, alongside an improved Army and Navy junction, we can provide a long-term and sustainable solution, improving journeys for everyone.

-The revised Army and Navy Sustainable Package therefore includes:
+The proposed Army and Navy Sustainable Package includes:

 - A 350-space expansion of Sandon Park and Ride

 - A 500-space expansion of Chelmer Valley Park and Ride

 - Extension of the Essex Yeomanry Way bus lane

 - A new northbound bus lane on Princes Road

 - Improved bus priority in both directions on Parkway

 In October 2022, Essex County Council submitted an Outline Business Case to the Department for Transport (DfT) for the proposed package – the next stage of the bidding process for Major Road Network (MRN) funding.
 The £81million project is also progressing with part funding by the county council and Chelmsford City Council.
 A year later, in October 2023, the Department for Transport approved the Outline Business Case and agreed to contribute £68.75million of MRN funding, subject to certain conditions being met.